 Students interview at an off-site location on one day.
 We conduct these programs in conjunction with other law schools in our two consortia, The Law Consortium and the Massachusetts Law School Consortium.
-Off Campus Programs are held in:
+Off Campus Programs are held in the following cities

-We will run a New Hampshire off-campus program through the National Recruitment Program with all the schools in Massachusetts.
-The program date has not been scheduled yet.
+We will run a New Hampshire off-campus program through the National Recruitment Program with all the Massachusetts Law Schools.
+The program will be held at Suffolk Law School on September 10th.

 Information on off-campus employers is posted on Symplicity.
-Link to off-campus for information about these programs.
+Please follow this link to off-campus information about these programs.

 III.
 Massachusetts Consortium Recruitment Programs:

 These interview programs are sponsored jointly by the eight Massachusetts Law Schools.
-They include two Government/ Public Interest Recruitment Programs, the first held on October 21st and 22nd at Boston College Law School and the second in January at Suffolk University Law School.
+They include two Government/ Public Interest Recruitment Programs, the first held on October 6th and 7th at Boston College Law School and the second on January 26 and 27, 2015 at Suffolk University Law School.